puredrinkology/website/content/recipes/hot-chocolate-to-die-for/index.md

   to avoid curdling.
 A splash of vanilla extract adds depth, but don''t overdo it.
 Top with toasted marshmallows for a delightful touch. '
 base_spirit: null
-category: cocoa
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'This decadent concoction belongs to the **Hot Toddy** family, offering warmth and comfort like its namesake.
 Though not a classic, Hot Chocolate to Die For likely emerged in the 20th century, fueled by the American love for all things chocolate and cozy. '
-family: ''
+family: 'chocolate'
 flavor_description: 'This drink is a decadent, creamy dream.
 Rich dark chocolate notes dance with buttery smoothness, while a whisper of vanilla adds a warm, comforting touch.
 The half-and-half provides a luxurious texture, and the marshmallows melt into a fluffy sweetness that lingers on the palate.
 It''s a hug in a mug, perfect for a chilly evening. '
-fullname: The Hot Chocolate To Die For Cocoa
+fullname: The Hot Chocolate To Die For
 glass: Coffee mug
 has_alcohol: false
 ingredients: